incama/Zabbix-Mysql-Partitioning/README.md

 # Zabbix Mysql Partitioning using Stored Procedures
 These scripts aren't mine but try to preserve them from being lost in space.
 These scripts will create partitions for your history and trends tables.
-I have tested them in Oracle's Mysql version 5.7 and 8.0 and they work.
-Just make sure the event_scheduler is set to ON in your Mysql instance!
+I have tested them in Oracle's Mysql version **5.7** and **8.0** and they work.
+Just make sure the **event_scheduler** is set to **ON** in your Mysql config!

 Use the scripts in the following order: